lokikl/shellbridge/README.md

 #### How can I run with root?

 `echo <your pwd> | sudo -S bash` will do the trick.
-For convenient, you may add a mapping to your `~/.shellbridgerc`, having a quick start next time.
+For convenient, you could map it in your `~/.shellbridgerc` to have a quick start next time.

-#### How can I run mysql client?
+#### How can I run the mysql client?

-`mysql -n` is a good start.
-A mapping is shipped in the default shellbridgerc, so you should be able to start the mysql client by only `mysql`.
+You may start by `mysql -n`.
+A mapping is shipped in the default shellbridgerc, you should be able to start it by `mysql` only.

+#### Can shellbridge be run on editors other than vim?

+Sure, in fact shellbridge interact with editors thru only 2 commands: insertCmd & editorCmd. shellbridge can talk to everything has these 2 APIs implemented.
+The first step would be configuring your `~/.shellbridgerc` and hack your favourite editor.

 Updates